PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Almost all Columns are the same as the open tasks tab.
 Only difference are below:
   - Upcoming task don't have any status.
 So the status column is not available here.
   - New column `Notification Date` shows the `Notification Date` of tasks
-  - Sorting order: Tasks in this page are sorted in descending order of the notification date.
+  - Sorting order: Tasks in this page are sorted in Ascending order of the notification date.
 - The `New` and `Reopen` tags will not be shown in this tab
 - Other logic of the `Blue dot` and `Recurring icon`  is same as the current tab.
 - On hover, show hover effect and vertmore action at the right side.